 - Hospital

 - Physician

 - Dentist

 - Ambulance

 - Physical Therapy

 - Medical supplies and equipment needed, stolen or damaged as a result of the crime (prosthetic devices, walkers, canes, wheelchairs, hearing aids, prescription medications, eyeglasses or other corrective lenses, or dental devices)

 - Childcare

 - Prescriptions/Medicine

 - Medical co-pays and deductibles.

-- Nutrient supplements such as Ensure and Pedialite can be considered for reimbursement in cases of a broken jaw, facial injury, etc.
+- Nutrient supplements such as Ensure and Pedialyte can be considered for reimbursement in cases of a broken jaw, facial injury, etc.

-Note: Alternative or holistic treatment may be considered if a physician deems it medically necessary and VCAP finds the request reasonable.
+Note: Alternative or holistic treatment may be considered if VCAP finds the request reasonable.
+This can include hypnotherapy, acupuncture, massage therapy, yoga/Pilates, aromatherapy, Reiki, herbal supplements, therapeutic horsemanship, etc.

 Horse (equine) therapy may also be considered-See "COUNSELING".